 Margie Huber has been with the university since 1992 and joined the Honors Tutorial College in 2008 as a part-time office assistant.
 She enjoys getting to know our students and assisting them in any way she can.
 She coordinates schedules for the busy staff at 35 Park Place and assists with student, admissions, and alumni relations.

 Laura Schaeffer became the Director of Special Programs and Fellowship Advisor for Honors Tutorial College in 2013.
-In this role, she helps students from across the university apply for nationally competitive awards, including: the Boren, Jack Kent Cooke, Marshall, Mitchell, Gates-Cambridge, Truman, Rhodes, Soros, and those through the German Academic Exchange Service.
-She also furthers engagement activities for HTC students and alumni through organizing Common Room presentations, serving on various university committees, and collaborating with partners across the campus.
+In this role, she helps students from across the university apply for nationally competitive awards, including: the Boren, Jack Kent Cooke, Marshall, Mitchell, Gates-Cambridge, Gilman Truman, Rhodes, Soros, and those through the German Academic Exchange Service.
+She also furthers engagement activities for HTC students and alumni by organizing Common Room presentations, serving on various university committees, and collaborating with partners across the campus.

 Before coming to HTC, she served as the Assistant Director for Global Studies Programs and Director of Outreach in the OU’s Center for International Studies for 8 years where she was responsible for student services to undergraduates and collaborations between international students and the local community.
 For 9 years before that, she was the Coordinator of Supplemental Instruction in OU’s Academic Advancement Center, an academic support program that utilizes high performing students to run study sessions for traditionally difficult courses.
 She also worked as the Volunteer Coordinator for a local non-profit organization for two years after earning her MA in International Development Studies in 1995.
 Her academic foci include: Geography, Education, and Women and Gender Studies.
 She served in Peace Corps, Mali 1992-1994 and earned a BS in Family and Consumer Education from the University of Wisconsin, Madison in 1991.

 Kathy is currently the Business Manager of the Honors Tutorial College.
-She started working at the HTC as an Administrative Assistant in April of 2003.
+She started working at the HTC as an Administrative Assistant in April 2003.
 She earned her Bachelor of Specialized Studies in Business Communications from Ohio University in 2008 and is currently working on her Masters of Education in Cultural Studies with an emphasis on Appalachia through the Patton College of Education.